lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/D-mocking.md

 #### **Mocking it**

-Using Behave as orchestrator for the test runners, they call the IUV docker container, which in turn calls the mock application that behaves like a simulated real deployed AI  model.
+Using Behave as orchestrator for the test runs, they call the IUV docker container, which in turn calls the mock application that behaves like a simulated real deployed AI  model.

 <br />
 <br />